borgbase/vorta/README.md

 Vorta should work on all platforms that support Qt and Borg.
 Currently Borg doesn't support Windows, but this may change in the future.
 Setting allowed Wifi networks is currently not supported on Linux, but everything else should work.

 ### macOS
-Download the pre-built macOS binary from [Releases](https://github.com/borgbase/vorta/releases).
-Just download, unzip and run.
-If you want detailed steps, there is also a [tutorial](https://docs.borgbase.com/macos/how-to-backup-your-mac-using-the-vorta-backup-gui/).
+Download the pre-built macOS (10.13+) binary from [Releases](https://github.com/borgbase/vorta/releases).
+For detailed setup steps, see the [tutorial](https://docs.borgbase.com/macos/how-to-backup-your-mac-using-the-vorta-backup-gui/).

 ### Linux
-First install Borg and its [dependencies](https://borgbackup.readthedocs.io/en/stable/installation.html#dependencies).
-Then install Vorta from Pypi:
+First install Borg using the package of your distribution or via PyPI.
+The latter needs some additional [source packages](https://borgbackup.readthedocs.io/en/stable/installation.html#dependencies).
+Then install Vorta from PyPI.
+Your local Python version should be >= 3.6.
+Python 2 is not supported.
 ```
-$ pip install vorta
+$ pip3 install vorta
 ```

 After installation run with the `vorta` command.